fsmMLK/inkscapeMadeEasy/docs/source/index.rst

 These modules were partially developed in Inkscape 0.48 and 0.91 in Linux (Kubuntu 12.04 and 14.04).
 They should work on both versions of Inkscape.
 Also, they should work in differente OSs too as long as all requirements are met.

-The following python modules are required: inkex (comes with inkscape), re, lxml, numpy, math, simplestyle (comes with inkscape), textext (inside the subfolder textextLib), sys and os.
+The following python modules are required: inkex (comes with inkscape), re, lxml, numpy, math, simplestyle (comes with inkscape), sys and os.

-If you want LaTeX support, you will also need the python modules pygtk and Tkinter.

 **Please keep in mind that you will need to install 'pstoedit' converter.**  Linux users can install from your prefered package manager.
 Windows users can download it from its website.